dtriepke/AI_Finance_Office/README.md

-## Chart of Accounts (CoA) Crew with Deep Lake, LlamaIndex and auogen
+## Chart of Accounts (CoA) Crew with Deep Lake, LlamaIndex and autogen

 Follow: `1.
 CoA_smart_agent_with_autogen_and_deep_lake.ipynb`